thomasbecker/cassandra-quarkus/CONTRIBUTING.md

 If you believe you have found a possible bug, please indicate a way to reproduce it, what you are seeing, and what you would expect to see.
 Don't forget to indicate your Quarkus, Java, Maven/Gradle and GraalVM versions.

-### Code reviews

-All submissions, including submissions by project members, must be reviewed before being merged.

 ## Setup

 If you have not done so on this machine, you need to: